Bowls

-Bowls, also known as lawn bowls or lawn bowling, is a sport in which the objective is to roll biased balls so that they stop close to a smaller ball called a "jack" or "kitty".
-It is played on a bowling green, which may be flat (for "flat-green bowls") or convex or uneven (for "crown green bowls").
-It is normally played outdoors (although there are many indoor venues) and the outdoor surface is either natural grass, artificial turf or cotula (in New Zealand).
+Bowls, also known as lawn bowls or lawn bowling, is a sport in which players try to roll their ball (called a bowl) closest to a smaller ball (known as a "jack" or sometimes a "kitty").
+The bowls are shaped (biased), so that they follow a curved path when being rolled.
+The game is played either in teams or one against one.

+The game was first played in the 13th century.
+The game is played on grass, although other surfaces are sometimes used.
+Matches are held either until one player gets to a score, or when a number of ends are played.

+The game is mostly played on a bowling green, which can vary by the type of bowls being played.
+Whilst the game is often played outdoors, there are indoor bowling venues, and can also be played on rollable carpets.
+For outdoor games, this is usually on grass; however, it can also be played on cotula in New Zealand.

 History

-Bowls is a variant of the boules games (Italian Bocce), which, in their general form, are of ancient or prehistoric origin.
+Bowls is a variant of the boules games (Italian: bocce), which, in their general form, are of ancient or prehistoric origin.
 Ancient Greek variants are recorded that involved throwing light objects (such as flat stones, coins, or later also stone balls) as far as possible.
 The aspect of tossing the balls to approach a target as closely as possible is recorded in ancient Rome.
 This game was spread to Roman Gaul by soldiers or sailors.
 A Roman sepulchre in Florence shows people playing this game, stooping down to measure the points.

 Bowls in England has been traced certainly to the 13th century, and conjecturally to the 12th century.
 William Fitzstephen (d. about 1190), in his biography of Thomas Becket, gives a graphic sketch of the London of his day and, writing of the summer amusements of young men, says that on holidays they were "exercised in Leaping, Shooting, Wrestling, Casting of Stones [in jactu lapidum], and Throwing of Javelins fitted with Loops for the Purpose, which they strive to fling before the Mark; they also use Bucklers, like fighting Men."
 It is commonly supposed that by jactus lapidum, Fitzstephen refers to an early variety of bowls, possibly played using round stone; there is a record of iron bowls being used, though at a much later date, on festive occasions at Nairn..
 On the other hand, the jactus lapidum of which he speaks may have been more akin to shot put.

 It is clear, at any rate, that a rudimentary form of the game was played in England in the 13th century.
 A manuscript of that period in the royal library, Windsor (No. 20, E iv.), contains a drawing representing two players aiming at a small cone instead of an earthenware ball or jack.
 The world's oldest surviving bowling green is the Southampton Old Bowling Green, which was first used in 1299.